Choose the right content by setting measurable objectives for your newsletter

 Let your prospects choose their own B2B content adventure

 Accurately predicting what prospects want is hard work and beyond the statistical accuracy of most B2B databases.
 Increase your click-through-rate (CTR) by offering newsletter readers a range of relevant content choices.
 The more links you include (in a user-friendly readable layout), the more engagement you will generate.
 According to research from Silverpop, your newsletter should target 21+ links.

 Quickly scan websites and newsletters that are focused on generating reader engagement.
 For example, this picture shows the top right box on Business Week.
 You will see three common approaches: “newest”, “most popular” and “recommended” content lists.
 This is not surprising since “new”, “popular” and “recommended” are powerful marketing concepts.
 Exploit them by using your analytics to identify most popular lists, most shared lists and add along with your newest content.

-Test third party content
+Choose third party content and test it

 Subject matter expertise includes more than your complete set of published white papers.
 What you know about what other thought leaders are publishing on the trends, issues, and ideas in your category is a valuable resource and proof of your expertise.
 Go ahead and share links to 3rd party content, while always describing why you think it is worth reading.
 3rd party content links are a great way to add relevant links to your newsletter and to test new concept ideas for future development.